Knowledge Foundation supports development of profile education in Mechanical Engineering!

 “Via pedagogical adaption of our programmes to comply with the international CDIO “standard”, creation of makerspace and innovation lab at BTH, and via intense collaboration with global industry actors (Volvo Cars, AB Volvo, Tetra Pak, GKN Aerospace etc.), and academic partners like Stanford University (Design Thinking and Innovation), ASU (Sustainability, and Innovation), Tokyo Metropolitan University, Politecnico Milano and University of Bergamo (Product-Service Systems) we aim to have a unique programme that educates the engineering problem solvers of tomorrow!”

-“There may be “bulk” engineering education in this field, but we do not want to compete with them, but rather add to them and provide a top class, niche education with very close collaboration with research.”, Tobias concludes.
+“There may be “bulk” engineering education in this field, but we do not want to compete with them, but rather add to them and provide a top class, niche education with very close collaboration with research and industry.”, Tobias concludes.

 The work starts right away on April 1 and students will start see the impact from the autumn, and the full change will be deployed within 3 years.